trambakbanerjee/COSCI/README.md

 How to use this repository?
 ----------

-This repository has two main folders: (1) R Package - this is forthcoming but you can still use the COSCI functions placed inside this folder for your analysis.
-(2) Tables and Figures in the paper - this folder holds the scripts that reproduce the analysis in the paper [1].
+This repository holds the scripts that reproduce the analysis in the paper [1].
 Send me an email if anything does not work as expected.

 References
 =======